s20n/s20n/README.md

 ## Follow the lead

-For a complete setup, follow the (getting started guide)[https://marr11317.github.io/s20n/getting-started].
+For a complete setup, follow the [getting started guide](https://marr11317.github.io/s20n/getting-started).